MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-whats-new.md

 Ready to unlock the full potential of Surface Hub?
 [Get started with Surface Hub running Microsoft Teams Rooms on Windows](surface-hub-3-get-started.md) to set up your devices today.

-There are several ways to get the new Surface Hub experience:
+Explore the different ways to get the new Surface Hub experience:

 - Purchase a new Surface Hub 3 from a [Surface device reseller](https://www.microsoft.com/surface/business/where-to-buy-microsoft-surface#DEVICESRESELLERS).
-- Upgrade from Surface Hub 2S to Surface Hub 3 via the [Surface Hub 3 Compute Cartridge](surface-hub-3-compute-cartridge-faq.md), delivering faster performance and enhanced graphics.
+- Upgrade from Surface Hub 2S to Surface Hub 3 with the [Surface Hub 3 Compute Cartridge](surface-hub-3-compute-cartridge-faq.md), delivering faster performance and enhanced graphics.
 - Migrate your Surface Hub 2S to the new experience following the instructions in [Migrate Surface Hub 2S to Microsoft Teams Rooms on Windows](surface-hub-2s-migrate-to-mtr-w.md).